konfle/micro-service-v1/README.md

 ---

 ## Description
-Microservice is the approach of breaking down large monolith application into individual applications specializing in a specific service/functionality.
+Microservice is the approach of breaking down large monolith applications into individual applications specializing in a specific service/functionality.
 This approach is often known as Service-Oriented Architecture or SOA.

-Python is a perfect tool for building micro-services because it comes with a great community, easy learning curve and tons of libraries.
-Due to the introduction of asynchronous programming in Python, web frameworks with performance on-par with GO and Node.js, has emerged.
+Python is a perfect tool for building micro-services because it comes with a great community, an easy learning curve, and tons of libraries.
+Due to the introduction of asynchronous programming in Python, web frameworks with performance on par with GO and Node.js have emerged.

 FastAPI is a modern, high-performance, web framework, which comes with tons of cool features like auto-documentation based on OpenAPI and built-in serialization and validation library.
-See [here](https://fastapi.tiangolo.com/features/) for the list of all cool features in FastAPI.
+See [here](https://fastapi.tiangolo.com/features/) for the list of all the cool features in FastAPI.

 ## Goals
  - How to build REST API using FastAPI and PostgreSQL